Best Yoga For Runners

 Happy Baby (Ananda Balasana)

-Happy Baby, Ananda Balasana, is a calming and restorative yoga posture that brings the body into a safe and relaxed position.
+Happy Baby, Ananda Balasana, is a calming and restorative yoga posture.
+That brings the body into a safe and relaxed position.

 Remain in this position for up to five minutes or until you feel ready to move out of it.

-To do this, roll onto one side and slowly rise.
+To do this, roll onto one side and rise.
 Use props like blankets or pillows for support if necessary.

 The happy baby pose enhances hip flexibility and body circulation.
 Its gentle movements relax the mind and body, promoting better nervous system coherence.